MicrosoftDocs/Viva/WorkplaceAnalytics/Use/boost-engagement.md

 ## Impacted groups and deeper insights

-For each suggestion, you'll see the groups most impacted by the insight action, which are based on your organization and industry research.
+For each suggestion, you'll see the groups most effected by the insight action, which are based on your organization and industry research.

 In **Get deeper insights**, you'll see one of the most important insights specific to your organization.